European shares pushed down by weak commodity prices

 * Weak oil and metals prices weigh on markets

-LONDON, Dec 30 (Reuters) - European stock markets fell on Wednesday as weak commodity prices hit the shares of mining and energy companies.
+LONDON, Dec 30 (Reuters) - European stock markets fell on Wednesday as weak commodity prices impacted the shares of mining and energy companies.

-Online supermarket group Ocado also underperformed, with its shares sliding 3.3 percent on concerns over growing competition from a rival service at Amazon.
+Online supermarket group Ocado also underperformed, with its shares sliding on concerns over growing competition from a rival service at Amazon.

-The pan-European FTSEurofirst 300 index was down 0.5 percent at its close, while the euro zone’s blue-chip Euro STOXX 50 index fell 0.8 percent, surrendering ground after rising in the previous session.
+The pan-European FTSEurofirst 300 index and the euro zone’s blue-chip Euro STOXX 50 index both declined by 0.4 percent, surrendering ground after rising in the previous session.

-Britain’s FTSE 100 index of leading shares fell 0.6 percent while Germany’s DAX was down 1.1 percent.
+Britain’s FTSE 100 index of leading shares fell 0.5 percent while Germany’s DAX retreated by 0.8 percent.

 “The ongoing weakness in the oil price is dragging down the markets,” said John Plassard, senior equity sales executive at Mirabaud Securities.

-Brent crude oil slid back towards 11-year lows on Wednesday as U.S. stockpiles swelled and Saudi Arabia reiterated a commitment to keep pumping oil.
+Brent crude oil slid back towards 11-year lows on Wednesday as indications of slowing global energy demand bumped up against record-high inventories.

 Crude prices have plunged by two-thirds since mid-2014 as soaring output from the Organization of the Petroleum Exporting Countries, Russia and the United States led to a global surplus of between half a million and 2 million barrels per day.